Chirag-ahir/JAVA-All-Basic/README.md

   Exception propagation is a way of propagating exception from method to method or it is a process in which the exception is being dropped from to the top to the bottom of the stack.

   What is the difference between Throw and Throws keyword?<br>
-  The throw keyword is used to throw an exception explicitly.
+  The throw keyword is used to throw an exception explicitly from a method or a block of code.
 It can throw only one exception at a time.
 The throws keyword can be used to declare multiple exceptions, separated by a comma.
+Throws keyword is used in signature of the method.

   What is catch block in java?<br>
 The catch block allows you to define a block of code to be executed, if an error occurs in the try block.
 It is used to handle the Exception by declaring the type of exception within the parameter.